10 keys to integrating health into urban and transport planning - News Break

 10 keys to integrating health into urban and transport planning

 As much as 20% of premature mortality can be attributed to poor urban and transport planning.
 Nevertheless, quantitative indicators to guide the integration of health components into urban design have been lacking.
-To address this gap, a team from the Barcelona Institute for Global Health (ISGlobal), a center supported by the 'la Caixa' Foundation, has identified 10 principles—and corresponding indicators—to help urban planners incorporate public health into their work.phys.org
+To address this gap, a team from the Barcelona Institute for Global Health (ISGlobal), a centre supported by the "la Caixa" Foundation, has identified 10 principles--and corresponding indicators--to help urban planners incorporate public health into their work.www.eurekalert.org